-My backpack had been pulled off the line on the conveyor for additional review.
+My backpack had pulled off the line on the conveyor for additional review.
 Inside were my breastforms and hip pads.
-In the backpack were those prosthetics I has asked about when I had been on the other side of the security line.
-Now, it sat there at the end of the “to be reviewed” chute.
+In the backpack were those prosthetics I have asked about when I had been on the other side of the security line.
+Now, it sat there at the end of the “to reviewed” chute.
 I moved along to the additional screening are and waited.
 When my turn came and the backpack was brought over, I told the agent that she would be looking for two breastforms and two hip pads in the middle compartment under the collapsible down jacket stuffed in there.

 NOTE: while you can point, do not touch any of your bags while in TSA possession